-We are a family of three; myself, Tash, and our daughter Mollie, but sometimes we are four.
+We are a family of three; myself, Tash, and our daughter Mollie (who now uses her middle name, Iona), but sometimes we are four.
 The fourth is Marilyn, our Satnav.
 She has taken through fifteen European countries with a rather varied level of success, it has to be said.
-Occasionally I need to play assertive father with my equally assertive three-year-old, but with Marilyn I am only just learning.
-Having worked out that I can fool her by omitting house numbers and giving road numbers as via points, I keep her off Swiss motorways, which cost a year’s worth of vignette, even if you’re only there for a day.
+Occasionally I needed to play assertive father with my equally assertive three-year-old, but with Marilyn I am only just learning.
+Having worked out that I can fool her by omitting house numbers and giving road numbers as via points (Marilyn, that is, not Iona), I keep her off Swiss motorways, which cost a year’s worth of vignette, even if you’re only there for a day.
 It probably said all this in the manual, but real men, as the saying goes, don’t read the instructions.
-Mollie, who lives in a totally pink world of princesses, fairies and big bad wolves, is convinced that Marilyn is a real person.
+Mollie/Iona, who at the time was living in a totally pink world of princesses, fairies and big bad wolves, was totally convinced that Marilyn was a real person.
 At times family members have disagreements; Marilyn is no different, especially when she tries to send us via Switzerland and its wretched motorway fees.
 She bangs on about the “highlighted route”, with me shouting, “WE ARE NOT GOING TO SWITZERLAND, MARILYN!”
 This gives Mollie the chance to indulge in her damn-beloved “Why?” questions.

 “Why is Baba cross with Marilyn?
 Why Marilyn her not answer me, Mama?
 Why Marilyn want us to go there?”